ericheiker/twilio-etsy/README.md

 The idea behind this app is to allow Etsy users to send messages to a seller, without needing to know their phone number.
 In future versions sellers could allow or disallow communication methods (SMS, voicemail, etc).
 The seller could respond through Twilio.

 Currently this project serves as a way to familiarize myself with the Express.js framework and the Twilio API.
-My goal is to have the application follow good engineering practices even though it is small; scalability, unit testing, load testing, distributed caching, modular code, no single points of failure etc.

 ## Technologies used in this app